 What Is Lead Generation?

-A lead is a contact that has shown interest in your company’s product or service, such as downloaded an ebook, filled up the form, and more.
+A lead is a contact that has shown interest in your company’s product or service.
+They may have browsed your website, filled up a form, subscribed to your blog, etc.

 Lead generation marketing is the method you use to collect leads.

-For every company, the process of lead generation may differ.
+The process of lead generation may differ for every company.
 However, there are certain common steps in the funnel for successful lead generation.

 Marketers and salespeople use two general methods for lead generation marketing — outbound and inbound marketing.